 Over the years, the names have changed and fallen from use, but they all refer to me.
 I do not subscribe my existence to any handle in particular, so my name is not indicative of my identity.
 It merely aids others in remembering who they think I am.

-I commune with my Heavenly Father in some of the oddest places.
-At church.
+I commune with my guiding forces in some of the oddest places.
+At the grocery.
 In my truck.
 At my dinner table.
 In my tub.
 In my laundry room.
 In my bed.
 Deep in the woods.
 On the sidewalk.
-It is a convenience afforded those with a God who is omnipresent.
-He is where I am.
+It is a convenience afforded those with a force which is omnipresent.
+It is where I am.

 I am an entrepreneur.